-Founded by Gordon Logan in 1993 and franchising since 1995, the number of locations has grown steadily and rapidly in recent years from 926 in 2012 to the current total of 1,895 (up from the previously reported total of 1,889), of which 74 are company-owned and 42 are located outside the US.
+Founded by Gordon Logan in 1993 and franchising since 1995, the number of locations has grown steadily in recent years from 1,083 in 2013 to the current total of 1,895 (up from the previously reported total of 1,889), of which 74 are company-owned and 42 are located outside the US.

 2. Roosters Men’s Grooming Center

 Roosters Men’s Grooming Centers offer customers an authentic barbershop experience in a modern, upscale, yet unpretentious environment.
 Haircuts at Roosters can be a classic cut or a more modern trendy style.
 The Roosters Club Cut package includes a consultation and precision haircut, shampoo massage, hot-towel treatment, a styling, a brush of powder at the neck, and an application of aftershave.
 The Gentlemen’s Choice package adds in the Roosters Signature 7-step facial shave.